Minimal bounds and members of effectively closed sets: Notation and Terminology

 We are particularly interested in complexity of members of $\Pi^0_1$ classes in the Turing degree universe.
 Some of the most important and frequently used results are {\em basis} theorems: a basis theorem tells us that every non-empty $\Pi^0_1$ class has a member of a particular kind.
 Anything which is not a basis is called {\em non-basis}.
-The most celebrated {\em Low Basis Theorem} of Jockusch and Soare \cite{JS1} tells us that every non-empty $\Pi^0_1$ class contains a member of low degree, i.e. a degree ${\bf a}$ such that ${\bf a'=0'}$.
-Same authors proved that any non-empty $\Pi^0_1$ class contains a member of hyperimmune-free degree, i.e. a degree ${\bf a}$ such that for any $A\in{\bf a}$ and for any function $f\leq_T A$, there exists a computable function $g$ such that $g(n)\geq f(n)$ for all $n$.
-These results are proved by the method of forcing with $\Pi^0_1$ classes in which we successively move from a set to one of its subsets in order to {\em force} satisfaction of a given requirement.
-Another important basis theorem for $\Pi^0_1$ classes is that every non-empty $\Pi^0_1$ class has a member of computably enumerable (c.e.) degree, i.e. the leftmost path of any downward closed computable set of strings is of c.e. degree.
-One interesting result by Jockusch and Soare is that every $\Pi^0_1$ class which does not contain a computable member contains members of degrees ${\bf a}$ and ${\bf b}$ such that ${\bf a\wedge b=0}$.
+The most celebrated {\em Low Basis Theorem} of Jockusch and Soare \cite{JS1} states that every non-empty $\Pi^0_1$ class contains a member of low degree, i.e., a degree ${\bf a}$ such that ${\bf a'=0'}$.
+Same authors proved that any non-empty $\Pi^0_1$ class contains a member of hyperimmune-free degree, i.e., a degree ${\bf a}$ such that for any $A\in{\bf a}$ and for any function $f\leq_T A$, there exists a computable function $g$ such that $g(n)\geq f(n)$ for all $n$.
+These results were proved by forcing with $\Pi^0_1$ classes in which we successively move from a set to one of its subsets in order to {\em force} satisfaction of a given requirement.
+Another important basis theorem for $\Pi^0_1$ classes is that every non-empty $\Pi^0_1$ class has a member of recursively enumerable (r.e.) degree, in particular, the leftmost path of any downward closed computable set of strings is of r.e. degree.
+One interesting result by Jockusch and Soare \cite{JS1} is that every $\Pi^0_1$ class which does not contain a recursive member contains members of degrees ${\bf a}$ and ${\bf b}$ such that ${\bf a\wedge b=0}$.
 However, this does not hold for the cupping case.
-It is shown in \cite{CevikPhd} that there exists a $\Pi^0_1$ class $\mathcal{P}$ with no computable member such that $\emptyset'\not\leq_T A\oplus B$ for any $A,B\in\mathcal{P}$.
-Another non-basis result, given in \cite{JS2}, is that the class of c.e. degrees strictly below ${\bf 0'}$ does not form a basis.
-Similarly, the class of computable sets does not form a basis since there exists a $\Pi^0_1$ class such that all members are non-computable.
-From now on we shall call $\Pi^0_1$ classes with no computable member {\em special} $\Pi^0_1$ classes.
-In \cite{Diamondstone}, it was proven that every non-empty special $\Pi^0_1$ class contains a member of properly low$_n$ degree, i.e. a degree ${\bf a}$ such that ${\bf a}^{(n)}={\bf 0}^{(n)}$ but ${\bf a}^{(n-1)}\neq{\bf 0}^{(n-1)}$.
+In fact, it was shown in \cite{Cevik2021} that there exists a non-empty $\Pi^0_1$ class $\mathcal{P}$ with no recursive member such that $\emptyset'\not\leq_T A\oplus B$ for any $A,B\in\mathcal{P}$.
+Another non-basis result, given in \cite{JS2}, is that the class of r.e. degrees strictly below ${\bf 0'}$ does not form a basis.
+Similarly, the class of recursive sets does not form a basis either since there exists a $\Pi^0_1$ class such that all members are non-recursive.
+We call $\Pi^0_1$ classes with no recursive member {\em special} $\Pi^0_1$ classes.
+In \cite{Diamondstone}, it was proven that every non-empty special $\Pi^0_1$ class contains a member of properly low$_n$ degree, i.e., a degree ${\bf a}$ such that ${\bf a}^{(n)}={\bf 0}^{(n)}$ but ${\bf a}^{(n-1)}\neq{\bf 0}^{(n-1)}$.
 We say that a degree ${\bf a}$ satisfies the {\em join property} if for all non-zero ${\bf b<a}$ there exists ${\bf c<a}$ such that ${\bf b\vee c=a}$.
-In \cite{Cevik}, it was shown that there exists a non-empty special $\Pi^0_1$ class in which no member satisfies the join property.
-We will apply some of the mechanics in that work here as well.
-A similar problem to what we prove here was shown by Lewis \cite{LewisPi01StrongMinimalHFP} that there exists a non-empty $\Pi^0_1$ class every member of which is of degree with strong minimal cover.
+In \cite{Cevik2021}, it was shown that there exists a non-empty special $\Pi^0_1$ class in which no member satisfies the join property.